chloevanct/RepoRelay/README.md

 ## Team Members

 - Nariman Muldashev: one sentence about you!
-- Person 2: one sentence about you!
+- Alexander Proskiw: one sentence about you!
-- Person 3: one sentence about you!
+- Chloe Van: one sentence about you!
-- Person 4: one sentence about you!
+- Kai Groden-Gilchrist: one sentence about you!

 ## Project Description
 Repo Relay is a web app designed for developers of all experience levels who have coding projects they cannot complete or who are looking for projects to build on.
 It provides a hub where users can publish, find, and collaborate on unfinished coding projects, allowing them to enhance their technical skills, expand their portfolio, and contribute to the coding community.